Second Trimester Fatigue in Pregnancy After 35: What the Research Says

 • Rest prioritization: Research consistently supports rest as a primary strategy for managing pregnancy fatigue.
 Short daytime naps (15–20 minutes) may help without significantly disrupting nighttime sleep.

 • Nutritional adequacy: Adequate iron, protein, and complex carbohydrate intake supports sustained energy.
 A registered dietitian familiar with pregnancy nutrition can offer personalized guidance.
+For more on what nutrition looks like during pregnancy after 35, see our guide to nutrition during pregnancy after 35.

 • Gentle physical activity: For women without contraindications, research suggests that moderate exercise during pregnancy is associated with improved energy, mood, and sleep quality.
 Walking and prenatal yoga are frequently cited in studies.
 Always confirm what is appropriate for your individual pregnancy with your healthcare provider.